rjojjr/torch-tuner/README.md

 # Torch Tuner CLI README

-The torch-tuner project currently serves as a simple convenient CLI wrapper for fine-tuning(and serving) Llama based LLM models(and others in the near future) on Nvidia CUDA enabled GPUs(CPU support coming soon) with simple text samples(or JSON Lines files) using [LoRA](https://github.com/microsoft/LoRA), [Transformers](https://huggingface.co/docs/transformers/en/index) and [Torch](https://en.wikipedia.org/wiki/Torch_(machine_learning)).
+The torch-tuner project currently serves as a simple convenient CLI wrapper for supervised fine-tuning(and serving) Llama based LLM models(and others in the near future) on Nvidia CUDA enabled GPUs(CPU support coming soon) with simple text samples(or JSON Lines files) using [LoRA](https://github.com/microsoft/LoRA), [Transformers](https://huggingface.co/docs/transformers/en/index) and [Torch](https://en.wikipedia.org/wiki/Torch_(machine_learning)).

 Use torch-tuner's CLI to perform Supervised Fine-Tuning(SFT)(with LoRA) of a suitable(Llama only ATM) base model that exists locally or on [Huggingface](https://huggingface.co) with simple text/JSONL and CUDA.